NCAS-CMS/cfa-conventions/source/cfa.md

 * The `address` variable must span exactly the same dimensions in the same order as the `file` variable.

-* For a fragment stored in an external file, an addresses must be provided that correspond to each named file in the `file` variable.
+* For a fragment stored in a file external to the dataset containing the aggregated variable, addresses must be provided that correspond to each named file in the `file` variable.
 If there is a trailing dimension then it must be padded with missing values.

-* For a fragment that is stored in the parent file exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first element and the trailing dimension must be padded with missing values.
+* For a fragment that is stored in a file shared by the dataset containing the aggregated variable, exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first element and the trailing dimension must be padded with missing values.

-* A fragment that is assumed to contain wholly missing values, and so has no external files nor exists in the parent file, is indicated by a missing value.
+* A fragment that is assumed to contain wholly missing values, and so has no file representation, is indicated by a missing value.
 If there is a trailing dimension then all of that dimension must comprise missing values.

-* If the fragment is a variable in the parent file then the address is that variable's name, otherwise addresses are dependent on the format of the fragment's external file.
+* If the fragment is stored in a file shared by the dataset containing the aggregated variable then the address is that variable's name, otherwise addresses are dependent on the format of the fragment's external file.

 * For an external netCDF file, the address is the name of the variable that contains the fragment.